Waterfalls, Glaciers & Black Sand on our small group South Coast Tour

-In Iceland the landscape can change drastically within a few short kilometres.
+In Iceland, the landscape can change drastically within a few short kilometers.
 Its reputation as the “land of fire and ice” is well earned.
 Nowhere is this contrast more visible than the south coast of the country.
-Landscapes and geological features and colours change from one moment to the next along this famously scenic route.
-The Ring Road we follow features idyllic waterfalls, looming mountains, dramatic cliffs, ancient glaciers and haunting black sand beaches.
-As part of this small group tour you will see Seljalandsfoss and Skógafoss waterfalls, Reynifjara black sand beach and the Reynisdrangur sea stacks as well Sólheimajökull glacier.
+Landscapes and geological features and colors change from one moment to the next along this famously scenic route.
+The Ring Road we follow features idyllic waterfalls, looming mountains, dramatic cliffs, ancient glaciers, and haunting black sand beaches.
+As part of this small-group tour, you will see Seljalandsfoss and Skógafoss waterfalls, Reynifjara black sand beach, and the Reynisdrangur sea stacks as well Sólheimajökull glacier.

-Our small groups are operated on modern and comfortable minibuses with a maximum of passengers.
+Our small groups are operated on modern and comfortable minibuses.
 The nature of the small group affords our passionate guides more time one on one with our guests, which we hope offers a more intimate and personal experience.

 Join us for this classic day tour and experience the most varied and dramatic route Iceland has to offer.
 This is one of the quintessential day trips on offer from Reykjavík.

-This route largely consists of mountains to one side of the bus with the often blustery north Atlantic sea coast to the other.
-Over thousands of years, glacial and sea erosion have been key in sculpting this eclectic and dramatic landscape featuring glaciers, volcanoes, black sand beaches and acres of moss flecked lava fields.
+This route largely consists of mountains to one side of the bus with the often blustery North Atlantic seacoast to the other.
+Over thousands of years, glacial and sea erosion has been key in sculpting this eclectic and dramatic landscape featuring glaciers, volcanoes, black sand beaches, and acres of moss flecked lava fields.
 This contrast leads to an extremely varied day tour that gives you bits and pieces of the best that Icelandic nature offers.

-The picture postcard village of Vík lies to the east of Skógarfoss.
+The picture-postcard village of Vík lies to the east of Skógarfoss.
 This tiny enclave is famous for its church and vistas of Reynisdrangur sea rock formations.
-It´s a tiny community but offer a place for weary travellers to refuel and recharge.
+It´s a tiny community but offers a place for weary travelers to refuel and recharge.
 It´s also a great chance to pick up some locally made mementos of your time in Iceland.
 Just a few minutes walk away from the village along a nice path is the Vík black sand beach which gives you the closest views of Reynisdrangar Sea-Stacks, believed by the more mystically minded of locals to the remains of petrified trolls.

 Beware the creeper waves in the area and be sure to heed the safety advice of your guide while in the area.
 The area is often very wild and windswept so warm clothes are essential.